xi-project/xi-filelib/UPGRADE.md

 ## From version 0.11.x to version 0.12.x

 * Data is backwards compatible.
 Hoorah!
 * Refactored storage subcomponent.
-If you don't delve deep in the secrets of Filebanksta in your own code, you should notice nothing.
-If you do, take the brown pill and see how deep the refactorings go.
+    * Storages are now named StorageAdapters, wrapped by a common Storage (same interface as before)
+    * Via storage events it is now possible to hook into the storing of files (to crypt/decrypt them, for example)
 * FILE_BEFORE_CREATE event (FileUploadEvent) is now named FILE_UPLOAD.
 * FILE_BEFORE_CREATE is now a _new_ event (FileEvent) triggered before creation of files.
 * Filelib's addPlugin() has an optional $name parameter.
 A name will be generated for you if you do not provide one.